Terkwood/hello-pi/midi_light_show/README.md

 ### Output to HDMI monitor

-If you're trying to use an HDMI monitor as an ALSA device in Raspbian, see https://raspberrypi.stackexchange.com/questions/4289/how-to-make-raspberry-use-hdmi-audio-as-default-system-output

-You'll need to uncomment `hdmi_drive=2` in `/boot/config.txt`.
+The easiest way to have your Raspberry Pi output sound in a timely fashion is to hook up an HDMI monitor and select it as the output source.

 ## Acknowledgements